MT-Eurythmia/minetest-netdata/README.md

-# Minetest Plugin for NetData
+# Minetest Module for NetData

 Displays the following informations:
 * Number of players (note: this information will not be true until the server has no player while NetData is running)